 The Golden was bred to be a sporting dog.
 This means that it is adept at finding and retrieving birds and other game brought down by hunters.
 As a Retriever, the Golden is bred for a soft, gentle mouth and an obedient, highly trainable temperament.
 Like other Retriever breeds, they were often used to retrieve waterfowl, and still retain their love of water.

-Goldens can vary in appearance depending on where they were bred.
-Dog breed experts note that there are differences in British, American, and Canadian Goldens.
+Golden Retrievers can vary in appearance depending on where they were bred.
+There are differences in British, American, and Canadian Goldens.
 The British type is generally larger and more muscular than the other two.
 There are also some coat variations among the three types too.

 The Labrador Retriever